 The Mayo Clinic cites that fructose is known to increase uric acid.
 You may find high-fructose corn syrup in a variety of beverages; reading the label will help you know what drinks can contribute to your symptoms and which you should avoid.

 Board Certified Dr. Rachel Verville is a podiatrist and foot surgery professional in Frisco, Texas.
 She regularly advises gout patients about how to manage their condition.

 Typically, Dr. Verville will recommend that you change your diet first to eliminate sources that can cause an increase in uric acid.
 Cutting down on red meat, alcohol, high-fructose corn syrup, and other foods will make a big improvement in your gout symptoms.

-Dr. Verville may recommend additional treatment to manage symptoms by prescribing anti-inflammatory medication that improve the way your body deals with uric acid and the crystals that it forms.
+Dr. Verville may recommend additional treatment to manage symptoms by prescribing anti-inflammatory medication that improves the way your body deals with uric acid and the crystals that it forms.
 Follow-up visits with RNV Podiatry will track the reduction of your symptoms and progress over time.

 Preventing Future Attacks

 If caught early, your podiatrist can advise you on lifestyle changes to lower levels of uric acid in your body.
 Limiting the following may be enough to resolve problems with gout:

 - Drinks sweetened with fructose